majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 | Direct evidence for locomotion objective?      | No                    |

 **Overall role in our project:**
-**Important conceptual IOC paper for composite objectives, but not direct evidence for humanoid locomotion.**
+**Important conceptual IOC paper for composite objectives, but not direct evidence for human locomotion or humanoid control.**

 **Status:** **Required**